 In December of 1915, Farrell returned to Philadelphia, where he bypassed banks and headed to a clothier where he successfully cashed one of his now-infamous $200 Canadian traveler’s checks.
 He attempted to purchase merchandise at another store in the city, but he was unsuccessful.

-He wasn’t entirely unsuccessful in Philadelphia.
+However, he wasn’t entirely unsuccessful in Philadelphia.
 The Jeweler’s Circular from December 1915 reported that most of Farrell’s forged checks that year were in the amount of $1,200 and one for $1,500 from the Continental and Commercial Bank of Chicago, one of Pinkerton’s clients.

 A report received at the Agency’s New York office just after Christmas stated they believed Farrell left Philadelphia and went to Roanoke, Virginia, where a man answering Farrell's description had successfully altered a check for $1,800.
 While Farrell successfully evaded the Pinkertons, operatives were able to obtain a photograph of Farrell.

 “Keough has been a master in covering his ‘getaways,’” said Pinkerton Superintendent Herbert S. Mosher.
-“We were on his trail twelve hours after he put over a job and ran a fine-tooth comb over every train departing from the city where he operated without obtaining the slightest clue to the man.”
+“We were on his trail 12 hours after he put over a job and ran a fine-tooth comb over every train departing from the city where he operated without obtaining the slightest clue to the man.”

 The end of an era

 In 1916, Farrell descended upon NYC as G.H.
-Meighan and despoiled the city’s most prominent department stores using both $200 and $400 checks traveler’s checks and other forged papers.
+Meighan and despoiled the city’s most prominent department stores using both $200 and $400 checks, traveler’s checks and other forged papers.

 The real Christmas Keough?